devonfw-tutorials/katacoda-scenarios-dev/194_Added-querydsl-tutorial_querydsl/step1.md

-devonfw IDE has been installed for you.
+devonfw-ide has been installed for you.

 First, clone the `QueryDslTutorial` repository from GitHub.
 It contains an application with a simple REST service.